bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 * [x] Main Content Styles: Use the `home-page.less` file for styling

-* [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
+* [x] LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins

-* [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.
+* [x] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.
-	* [ ]  Use at least 2 parameters to create your button
+	* [x]  Use at least 2 parameters to create your button
-	* [ ] Create a hover state that swaps the background color and font color of the base button styles.
+	* [x] Create a hover state that Xswaps the background color and font color of the base button styles.

 ## Task 6: Home Page - Mobile HTML & LESS

 * [x] Create a `@phone` variable that contains a `max-width: 500px` media query string.
 Use the `@phone` variable for all your nested mobile styling.
-* [ ] [Review the provided home mobile design file](design-files/home-mobile.png).
+* [X] [Review the provided home mobile design file](design-files/home-mobile.png).
 Match your mobile styling the best you can using the design file.
 * [ ] Push your changes and create a pull request if you haven't already.

 **Congratulations, you completed the sprint challenge!**